F-2 dependents are defined as a spouse or an unmarried minor child (under 21 years of age) of an F-1 student.

 Monitor the status of your request in iHawk.
 When the e-Form shows "Pending Review" status, your request is ready for review.

-Come to the ISS office and meet with an immigration advisor during walk-in advising hours to process the Add Dependent request.
+Come to the ISS office and meet with an immigration advisor during walk-in advising hours to process the Add Dependent request or call the ISS office to make an appointment with an immigration advisor.

 An ISS advisor will prepare the necessary SEVIS dependent I-20(s).
-The student's dependent(s) will then use the I-20(s), marked "for use by dependents", to apply for an F-2 dependent visa at a US embassy or consulate abroad (or apply for a change of status within the U.S.)..
+The student's dependent(s) will then use the I-20(s), marked "for use by dependents", to apply for an F-2 dependent visa at a US embassy or consulate abroad (or apply for a change of status).